AlynxZhou/hikaru-theme-aria/README.md

 ### Center Quote

-Just add `.center-quote` class to your HTML code, you will get a center-aligned quote with top and bottom border.
-Recommended for `<blockquote></blockquote>` tag:
+Just add `blockquote.center-quote` class to your HTML code, you will get a center-aligned quote with top and bottom border:

 ```HTML
 <blockquote class="center-quote">Centerquote Example</blockquote>